weechien/Image-Inpainting/README.md

 https://flask-react-image-inpainting.herokuapp.com/

+Note: Inpainting function is currently unavailable because Heroku's free tier server only has 500MB of memory, which is insufficient to run the machine learning model.
+Please clone this repo instead and install the required libraries (stated in requirements.txt) to run the model in your local browser.

 ## Project Description

 Image Inpainting is built for users who wish to remove objects such as watermarks and defects from an image.
 It has a simple interface whereby users could upload an image they wish to alter, and then mark the area they wish to remove with a brush object.
 The image can then be uploaded to the Heroku server for processing.
 Ideally, we would like to use a GPU-enabled server for a faster processing speed.
 However, as this is deployed on a free tier Heroku server, the processing is instead done by a CPU, albeit much slower.
 We hope that this project will inspire more people to explore the endless possibilities of artificial intelligence.